Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is polarizing; while some players find the writing genuinely funny, others criticize it for relying on clichéd "wine mom" jokes that detract from the overall experience.
+Reviews indicate a mixed reception regarding the game's humor; while some find the writing genuinely funny, others criticize it for relying on clichéd "wine mom" humor that detracts from the overall experience.

 • “The writing is genuinely humorous.”